stefcameron/bulk-merger/README.md

 - Use [rvm](http://rvm.io/) to install Ruby 2.6.6: `rvm install 2.6.6` (this may take a while).
 - Install the Gems by running `bundle install` in the repo root.
-- Optionally add the `./bin` directory to your PATH.
+- Optionally add the repository's local directory to your PATH.

 ## Setup

 Create a [Personal access token](https://github.com/settings/tokens), with at least the `repo/public_repo` scope.
-Add your token with repo access to `bin/.env`, and configure other parameters:
+Add your token with repo access to `./.env`, and configure other parameters:

 ```
 # REQUIRED: API token